 To publish a view, follow these steps:

-- Enter a name and (optionally) a description for the view.
+Enter a name for the view.
 The name that you enter is the name that users who receive this view will see in their view selectors.
 The names of published views for a page must be unique.
 No duplicate names are allowed, even if the list of roles or legal entities that the views are applied to differ.

 Note that in some environments, it may take some time (up to an hour) before users see the published view.

 After you publish a view, you might find that you want to change it.
 Although you can't make live changes to a published view, because these views are locked for editing for all users (including publishers), you can republish a view to update it.